 The inclusion of normals and gradients in textures results in considerable differences in texture characteristics.
-Without normals and gradients, surface detail disappears for all but the simplest models (Figure 3, a).
-Adding normals into texture formulae permits surface detail to arise without the use of lighting (Figure 3, b), and gradients introduce an additional dimension of surface detail (Figure 3, c).
+Without normals and gradients, surface detail disappears for all but the simplest models (Figure 4a).
+Adding normals into texture formulae permits surface detail to arise without the use of lighting (Figure 4b), and gradients introduce an additional dimension of surface detail (Figure 4c).
 Gradient-based textures create shiny, (false) specular highlights, and are often metallic and iridescent in appearance.
-As is shown in Section 5.4, normals and gradients can also be useful during training.